sanjaiganesh/adl/README.md

 # ADL - An Api Description Language using TypeScript

+## Goals today:
+ - parse and persist an ADL model
+ - convert from/to OpenAPI (as much as we can)
+ - some docs that illustrate the ideas

 ## Aspiration

 An alternative to [OpenAPI, Swagger] means of descrbing an API surface, that facilitates describing multiple API versions of an API.